2018–19 St. Louis Blues season: Preseason

 The preseason schedule was published on June 15, 2018.

 Regular season

 The regular season schedule was released on June 21, 2018.

 Playoffs

 The Blues faced the Winnipeg Jets in the First Round of the playoffs and defeated them in six games.
-Next up, they faced the Dallas Stars in the Second Round of the playoffs, defeating them in seven games.
+Next up, they faced the Dallas Stars in the Second Round of the playoffs, defeating them in seven games in double overtime.
 Then, they faced the San Jose Sharks in the Conference Finals of the playoffs, defeating them in six games.

 Finally, they faced the Boston Bruins in the Stanley Cup Finals, defeating them in seven games to win their first Stanley Cup.